palmettostatebrewers/palmettostatebrewers.github.io/_posts/2019-03-10-Beerventure.md

 ---
 layout: post
-title: "2019 Spring Party"
+title: "2019 Beerventure"
 categories:
-  - parties
+  - beerventure
 tags:
-  - parties
+  - beerventure
 ---
 The 2019 Beerventure will be August 24, 2019.
 We will be touring breweries in the Fort Mill, SC.
 Breweries to be determined.